Everything you need to know about ISO 27005: summary, requirements, pros and cons

 During this step, your structure needs to set IT security goals while keeping in mind the results obtained during step two.
 Once those goals are set, you may then draft your specifications, which should help design measures for treating risks.

-• transfer: your structure shares the risk with a third party – insurance or cybersecurity subcontractor – capable of protecting it from the risk, at least financially;
+• Transfer: your structure shares the risk with a third party – insurance or cybersecurity subcontractor – capable of protecting it from the risk, at least financially;

-• mitigation: you design measures to mitigate the impact or the probability of occurrence of a risk in order to make it more tolerable;
+• Mitigation: you design measures to mitigate the impact or the probability of occurrence of a risk in order to make it more tolerable;

-• conservation: the risk is considered bearable and not enough of a threat, your structure chooses not to address it.
+• Conservation: the risk is considered bearable and not enough of a threat, your structure chooses not to address it.

 Each option involves a residual risk, which must be systematically assessed.